rgant/saas-api-boilerplate/ourmarshmallow/README.md

 ## Combining marshmallow-jsonapi and marshmallow-sqlalchmey

-[marshmallow-sqlalchemy](marshmallow-code/marshmallow-sqlalchemy) includes a ModelConverter that will map SQLAlchemy types to [Marshmallow](marshmallow-code/marshmallow) field types.
+[marshmallow-sqlalchemy](https://github.com/marshmallow-code/marshmallow-sqlalchemy) includes a ModelConverter that will map SQLAlchemy types to [Marshmallow](https://github.com/marshmallow-code/marshmallow) field types.
 However it will map relations to a marshmallow-sqlalchemy Relation which on serialization will be output to the data in the Relation.
-In [marshmallow-jsonapi](marshmallow-code/marshmallow-jsonapi) we would rather have those SQLAlchemy relations be converted into Relationship fields.
+In [marshmallow-jsonapi](https://github.com/marshmallow-code/marshmallow-jsonapi) we would rather have those SQLAlchemy relations be converted into Relationship fields.
 This document describes how to arrange for that conversion with a minimum of duplication of efforts.

 ### Default Assumptions

-Producing this conversion automatically relies on several assumptions and automatic calculations to automatically configure the relationships.
+Producing this conversion automatically relies on several assumptions and automatic calculations to configure the relationships.
 For the purposes of this documentation "model" shall refer to an SQLAlchemy ORM declarative base derived class, and "schema" shall refer to a marshmallow Schema derived class.

 1. The class name for a schema for a model should be the `model.__name__ + 'Schema'`.
 2. The marshmallow-jsonapi `type_` option for the schema will be automatically set to the `model.__name__`.